 The next several eagle sculptures were all cast from the same mold but given different treatments as to bases, colors, and names.
 All are non-limited editions and were available in either plain white bisque or color.
 The first appearance of this eagle mold was in Spring 1990, when the studio emerged from its December 1989 shutdown/hiatus.

-In 2000 the studio introduced at least two pieces to celebrate the Millennium.
-One was the Noble Eagle which is the plain white Bald Eagle placed upon the base taken from the late-1980s closed limited edition Mr. President shown earlier.
+In 2000 the studio introduced two pieces to celebrate the Millennium.
+One was the Noble Eagle which is simply the Bald Eagle plopped onto the base taken from the late-1980s closed limited-edition Mr. President shown earlier.

 The underside of the original 1980s base was modified with this mold impression to include the issue year and the “Millennium” designation.
 A good height guesstimate for this piece is probably 9” or 9.25” overall.
 The only difference between the white version at $695 (2008 website) and the “color” version at $795 is the paint added to the eagle’s eyes, beak and feet, plus the addition of the laurel leaves atop the base.
 [The other known Millennium piece is a holiday ornament.]

 This piece, titled Happy Birthday America, was never released for retail sale.
 Clearly this was originally considered as a 1976 Bicentennial piece but ultimately rejected.
 It is 6 1/2″ high overall; the “book” base is 4 3/4″ x 7″.

 All of the patriotic giftware items were non-limited editions; however, the two Bicentennial pieces below were available for purchase only during 1976.